Catapult2297/3931-Individual-Project/README.md

-# Rust Code Logic Analyzer
+# Basic Rust Code Logic Analyzer

 ## Overview

-The Rust Code Logic Analyzer is a tool designed to analyze Rust programs for logical errors and verify their correctness using automatic program verification techniques.
+The Rust Code Logic Analyzer is a tool designed to analyse Rust programmes for logical errors and assist programmers during development.
+This analyser will focus specifically on basic data types and control flow, rather than attempting to fully verify large codebases.
+The goal is to provide useful insights that help developers catch common issues early in the development process.

 ## Features